bobk/test-collector/README.md

          * CI handler
          * parameters for that CI system
          * pipeline or workflow id or name
-         * the information about the desired artifact
+         * the information about the desired artifact and its structure
    * update config\config_runs.json:
       * sections for each source
       * in each section, set last_run_id = 0
    * update config\config_options.json:
       * logging and output options
+   * create a new file output\junit_data_all.csv:
+      * put the CSV header into it as per Output below

 ### Usage

    * from the root of the repo, run "run.cmd" (Windows batch script)
    * output will be to stdout and to the logging file specified in the config
+   * for testing:
+      * configure tests\test_source.py with the relevant sources and expected pipeline/workflow run ids
+      * from the root of the repo, run "test.cmd"

 ### Output